June 24, 1998

 At the first RiverForum, held April 30 in Monticello, participants identified significant or unique characteristics and qualities that make the Mississippi River in the wild and scenic river study area important.
 Twenty-six statements regarding river significance were written based on results of the April 30 RiverForum.

 In Workshop Activity 1 (St. Cloud, June 24), participants were asked whether they agreed, had no opinion, or disagreed with the statements.
-Attendees were also asked to select 5 significance statements that were most important to them.
-Their responses have been summarized graphically in: Survey results: "Participant Responses to Significance Statements"
+Attendees were also asked to select five significance statements that were most important to them.

 Purpose of Exercise